 Recommended Reading: Reckless Endangerment Laws and Lawyers in Maryland

 Of the two variations of assault in Maryland, first degree assault and second degree assault, assault first degree assault is a felony and second degree assault is a misdemeanor.
+However, if the victim of a 2nd degree assault is a law enforcement officer, then second degree assault is a felony.

 It all depends on the facts and circumstances of the case.
 The maximum penalty for second degree assault in Maryland is 10 years in jail and 25 years in jail for first degree assault.